 Tourism and activities in Barot

 Barot is a mysteriously remote village that lacks usual signboards or the usual trapping of a holiday destination.
 You’ll wonder whether you have reached the right place because it’s just a small helmet of cottage-like houses, a few small shops where you can buy groceries and essentials.
-There are some eateries and bank branch.
+There are some eateries and a bank branch.
 Rest, it’s surrounded by serene wilderness that enchants with the sound of flowing Uhl river.
 You’ll find it amusing to witness local people in their traditional attires performing routine tasks.
 The people are generous and greet tourists with smile.
 Also, the village has some good home-stays as there are no hotels.
 The stay at Barot village is a refreshing experience in itself.

 Barot Valley landscape